Beltrán Alfonso Osorio, 18th Duke of Alburquerque: Legacy

 Alburquerque died in February 1994.
 His eldest son and heir, Juan Miguel Osorio y Bertrán de Lis (b.
 1958), succeeded him as Duke of Alburquerque and most of his other titles in November of that year.

 Jaime Peñafiel, a prominent journalist and lawyer in Spain, wrote of him at his death:

 Marriage and issue

-He married firstly in the Church of Saint Anthony of the Germans in Madrid on October 2, 1952 with Teresa Bertrán de Lis y Pidal (1923-1969), daughter of Vicente Carlos Luis Bertrán de Lis y Gurowski, 2nd Marquess of Bondad Real (himself a grandchild of Infanta Isabel Fernanda of Spain), and his wife María de la Concepción Pidal y Chico de Guzmán, of the House of the Marquesses of Pidal.
+He married firstly, in the Church of Saint Anthony of the Germans in Madrid on 2 October 1952, Teresa Bertrán de Lis y Pidal (1923-1969), daughter of Vicente Carlos Luis Bertrán de Lis y Gurowski, 2nd Marquess of Bondad Real (himself a grandchild of Infanta Isabel Fernanda of Spain), and his wife María de la Concepción Pidal y Chico de Guzmán, of the House of the Marquesses of Pidal.
 She died in a car accident when her vehicle collided with that of Rafael Leónidas Trujillo, son of Rafael Trujillo, who would die a few days later.
-They were children of this first marriage:
+There were three children by this first marriage: